Empty Exception Block

 Description

-When an exception handling block (such as a Catch and Finally block) is used, but that block is empty, this can prevent the software from running reliably.
+When an exception handling block (such as a Catch and Finally block) is used, but that block is empty, this can prevent the product from running reliably.
 If the relevant code is reachable by an attacker, then this reliability problem might introduce a vulnerability.

 See Also